defold/doc/docs/en/manuals/dev-app.md

 ## Launching your game

-To launch your game on your device, the dev app and editor must be able to connect, over the same wifi network.
+To launch your game on your device, the dev app and editor must be able to connect, over the same wifi network or in some cases also using USB (see below).

 1. Make sure the editor is up and running.
 2. Launch the dev app on the device.